sunilabrahamindia/sunilabraham/media/anonymous-to-protest-internet-censoring-in-16-indian-cities.md

 ---
 layout: default
-title: "Anonymous to protest internet censoring in 16 Indian cities, threaten to bring down government websites"
+title: "Anonymous to Protest Internet Censoring in 16 Indian Cities, Threaten to Bring Down Government Websites"
 description: "A report from June 2012 detailing the hacktivist group Anonymous's plans to organise physical protests across India while threatening cyberattacks on government infrastructure.
 The article features a caution from Sunil Abraham regarding the legal risks associated with these digital forms of protest."
 categories: [Media mentions]
 date: 2012-06-09